Markets Daily - Action Forex

 Interest rates

-Australian 3yr government bond yields (futures) round-tripped from 4.15% to 4.18% and back, while the 10yr yield round-tripped from 4.51% to 4.42% and back.
-Markets are pricing no hike at the next meeting on 5 December, but a 50% chance of one by May 2024.
-New Zealand rates markets price the OCR, currently at 5.50%, to be unchanged on 29 November and in February, with easing expected from May 2024.
+Australian 3yr government bond yields (futures) initially rose from 4.08% to 4.17% following RBA Governor Bullock’s speech, later extending to 4.17% after the US data, while the 10yr yield rose overall from 4.44% to 4.52%.
+Markets are pricing no hike at the next meeting on 5 December, but a 70% chance of one by May 2024.
+New Zealand rates markets price the OCR, currently at 5.50%, to be unchanged on 29 November, and in February as well, with a 40% chance of a rate cut by May 2024.

-Credit continues to outperform with Main 1.5bp tighter to 68.5, CDX also 1.5bp better at 63 and US IG cash was another 1-2bp better with November month to date performance now a standout.
-Expectations for primary activity are fairly subdued in a short week.
-Europe opened with 6 issuers pricing ~EUR4.9bn while in the US, 4 issuers priced USD7.25bn.
+Credit markets continued to outperform with Main another bp tighter to 68, CDX in 1.5bp to 62.5 and US IG cash 2-3bp better in anticipation of tonight’s Turkey dinner.
+Notably, while US IG credit is now beginning to approach its low range for the year, banks are far from that mark having not yet recovered post SVB, providing further potential upside as relationships normalise.
+Primary activity remain light with the US effectively shut on the way into Thanksgiving while Europe saw 8 issuers price ~EUR4bn.

 Commodities